nforgeio/neonKUBE/Test/README.md

 Note that the .NET Core projects hold the actual test source files.
 The .NET and portable projects simply reference the .NET Core project source files via links.

-**NOTE:** You'll need to manually ensure that you keep the linked source files in sync with the source test projects.
+**NOTE:** You'll need to manually ensure that you keep the linked source files in sync with the source test projects by adding or removing files as necessary.